sschreier/SschreierTopbarNotifications/README.md

-# A plugin for information or notification texts in a top or footer bar for Shopware 6
+# Information or notification texts in a top or footer bar for Shopware 6

-A plugin for _information or notification texts in a top  or footer bar_ which can contain _up to 4 areas_.
+A shopware 6 extension for _information or notification texts in a top  or footer bar_ which can contain _up to 4 areas_.

 ## Possible Configurations for the top or footer bar
  - show the content in a top or footer bar